CBD and South East Light Rail: Design

 The line services areas that were previously served by Sydney's former tram network.
 Some of the new route follows tram lines of the former network.
 The route is mostly on-street but includes an off-street section through Moore Park.
 The only major engineering works on the line were a new bridge over the Eastern Distributor and a tunnel under Moore Park and Anzac Parade.
 There will be between eight and ten new traffic light controlled intersections created along the route.
+Changing traffic arrangements and patterns made development of an accurate base model almost impossible.

 Several changes to the design were announced in December 2014.
 The major changes involve revising platform lengths at all stops to support an increase in the length of the trams from 45 m to 67 m, redesigning several stops, switching technologies for the delivery of the wire-free section and the removal of a proposed stop at World Square.
 It was also announced that the projected cost had increased from $1.6 billion to $2.2 billion.
 The government claimed the increase was due to the design modifications, but a 2016 report produced by the Audit Office of New South Wales found that the increase was largely due to TfNSW underestimating the cost of the project.
 In 2021, the Audit Office of New South Wales released a follow-up performance audit that found that the total cost of the project exceed $3.1 billion.